Heat Exchangers: Cooling Towers

 By the end of this course, you will be able to:

-- Describe the operation of a basic cooling water system and what occurs in the tower during the cooling process
+- Describe the operation of a basic cooling water system

 - Describe a typical shutdown and startup procedure for one cell of a multicell cooling tower